biancah-1/biancah-1/README.md

 🎓 I'm wrapping up my engineering degree, woo!
 Looking for my next adventure. </br>
 💼 I have experience in hardware (layout) and medical research. </br>
 🫀 I'm passionate about health care and its intersection with technology. </br>
-🎨 I love creative endeavours; you may find me drawing, painting crocheting, embroidering or playing music (namely ukulele or piano). </br>
+🎨 I love creative endeavours; you may find me drawing, painting, crocheting, embroidering or playing music (namely ukulele or piano). </br>
 📊 I'm weirdly into looking at data. </br>
 🏋️‍♀️ I unwind at the gym, going for a run or climbing with friends.